nku-shengzheliu/Pytorch-TransVG/README.md

 <img src="https://github.com/nku-shengzheliu/Pytorch-TransVG/blob/main/pipeline.PNG" width = 60% height = 60% align=center/>

-My model is still in training.
 Due to some implementation details, I do not guarantee that I can reproduce the performance in the paper.

+If you have any questions about the code please feel free to ask~

+## Update record

+* 2021.5.10
-My own reproduced model performance table will be updated as soon as I finish the training.
+  * My model is still in training.
+My reproduced model performance table will be updated as soon as I finish the training.

-Also, if you have any questions about the code please feel free to ask.
+* 2021.6.3
+  * The previously trained model was very slow to converge due to the wrong setting of `image mask` in transformer encoder.
+I fixed this bug and re-trained now.

 ## Prerequisites